szeider/consult7/README.md

 # Consult7 MCP Server

 **Consult7** is a Model Context Protocol (MCP) server that enables AI agents to consult large context window models for analyzing extensive file collections - entire codebases, document repositories, or mixed content that exceed the current agent's context limits.
-Supports providers Openrouter, OpenAI, and Google.
+Supports providers *Openrouter*, *OpenAI*, and *Google*.

 ## Why Consult7?

 When working with AI agents that have limited context windows (like Claude with 200K tokens), **Consult7** allows them to leverage models with massive context windows to analyze large codebases or document collections that would otherwise be impossible to process in a single query.

 > "For Claude Code users, Consult7 is a game changer."

+## How it works

+**Consult7** recursively collects all files from a given path that match your regex pattern (including all subdirectories), assembles them into a single context, and sends them to a large context window model along with your query.
+The result of this query is directly fed back to the agent you are working with.

 ## Example Use Cases